L0g0ff/KompassOS/README.md

 ## Vision for the Future

-We believe that immutable, cloud-native, layered images represent the future of operating systems.
+We believe that immutable, open-source, cloud-native, layered images represent the future of operating systems.
 This approach offers several key advantages:

 1. **Enhanced Security**: Immutable images ensure that the base system cannot be tampered with, reducing the attack surface and making it easier to detect unauthorized changes.